vani-hiver/gtf/README.md

-These scripts include basic ciphers coded in python.
-The first three scripts have some errors in them which you will need to debug.
+These scripts include basic ciphers coded in python and have some errors in them which you will need to debug.

+### Flow:

+Debug the following:
+- script1.py
+- script2.py
+- script3.py

 After you have debugged and got output for the first 3 scripts, you will have to combine all three together to get a single value which will be passed as an input to the final script.

+Get outputs for all three and combine them as:
+> output_script1 + output_script2 + output_script3

+Supply this combined output into script4.py.

 After getting the output you will get a link (only if your output is correct) where you will have to find the flag.

 ## How will you get to know what the flag is?